There’s a lot to think about when starting your studies, so below is a list of the items we recommend you focus on.

 If you still need to organise accommodation in Bournemouth, contact our Residential Services team to discuss your options.

-- Proof of your identity: Photo ID such as a passport or driving license to collect your keys (and bus pass if you’ve requested one) and enrol on your course
+- Proof of your identity: Photo ID such as a passport or driving licence to collect your keys to your accommodation (and bus pass if you’ve requested one) and enrol on your course

 - Educational qualifications: Original certificates for the qualifications required for your course (e.g. BTEC, A-level, degree, English language qualification) and official translations if not originally in English